z-o-i-n-k-z/collection-log/README.md

 ## 💛 Support

-If you enjoy the addon and want to support development, you can do so via the donation link on CurseForge or directly on Ko-Fi at https://ko-fi.com/zoinkzz
+If you enjoy the addon and want to support development, you can do so via the donation link on CurseForge.

+You can also contribute on Ko-Fi at https://ko-fi.com/zoinkzz

 Every bit of support helps keep the project growing.